ssss-sfu/newsletter/README.md

 1. `yarn start`
 2. Save the web page at `http://localhost:3000` somewhere
 3. Use the HTML in that page for the email

+## Warning
+Implementation is intentionally outdated because SFU Mail tends to break new features.
+Don't turn the tables into flexboxes, nor use advanced CSS selectors.